A cross-platform C++20 library providing extensible C++ type serialization on top of nfx-json

 Custom Traits - Extending for Your Types

-If you have a custom container that implements a standard container interface (iterators, typedefs, insert/operator[]), you can mark it as a container so the Serializer treats it like STL containers:
+If you have a custom container that implements a standard container interface, mark it as a container so the Serializer automatically handles it:

 template<typename K, typename V>